vEnhance/web.evanchen.cc/input/otis.md

 ## {{ hl("prereq", "Who can apply (aka, everyone)") }}

 OTIS is open to anyone, including international students from all countries.
+There is no age restrictions at all (younger than 9th grade or older than 12th grade are both OK, nor do you have to be in school).
 Students from minorities and underrepresented groups are especially encouraged to apply.
 (I promise I don't bite.)
 **Full financial aid is available for all applications